-- Interest and/or other amounts payable under the Floating Rate Notes may be calculated 12. by reference to certain reference rates.
-Specifically, the Terms and Conditions of the Notes specify that the Floating Rate Notes may be calculated based on benchmarks such as EURIBOR, SONIA or SOFR (as defined in the Terms and Conditions), whose administrators include the European Money Markets Institute ("EMMI"), the Bank of England and the Federal Reserve Bank of New York, respectively.
+- 12. Interest and/or other amounts payable under the Floating Rate Notes may be calculated by reference to certain reference rates.
+Specifically, the Conditions specify that the Floating Rate Notes may be calculated based on benchmarks such as EURIBOR, SONIA or SOFR (as defined in the Conditions), whose administrators include the European Money Markets Institute ("EMMI"), the Bank of England and the Federal Reserve Bank of New York, respectively.
 Any such reference rate may constitute a benchmark for the purposes of the EU Benchmarks Regulation.
-If any such reference rate does constitute such a benchmark, the Final Terms will indicate whether or not the benchmark is provided by an administrator included in the register of administrators and benchmarks established and maintained by ESMA pursuant to Article 36 (Register of administrators and benchmarks) of the EU Benchmark Regulation.
-The registration status of any administrator under the EU Benchmark Regulation is a matter of public record and, save where required by applicable law, the Issuer does not intend to update the Final Terms to reflect any change in the registration status of the administrator. - 13.
-As of the date of this Base Prospectus, the administrator of EURIBOR, EMMI, appears on the register of administrators and benchmarks maintained by ESMA (the "ESMA Benchmarks Register") pursuant to Article 36 of the EU Benchmark Regulation.
+If any such reference rate does constitute such a benchmark, the Final Terms will indicate whether or not the benchmark is provided by an administrator included in the register of administrators and benchmarks established and maintained by ESMA pursuant to Article 36 (Register of administrators and benchmarks) of the EU Benchmarks Regulation.
+The registration status of any administrator under the EU Benchmarks Regulation is a matter of public record and, save where required by applicable law, the Issuer does not intend to update the Final Terms to reflect any change in the registration status of the administrator. - 13.
+As of the date of this Base Prospectus, the administrator of EURIBOR, EMMI, appears on the register of administrators and benchmarks maintained by ESMA (the "ESMA Benchmarks Register") pursuant to Article 36 of the EU Benchmarks Regulation.
 As of the date of this Base Prospectus, the administrator of SONIA, the Bank of England, does not appear on the ESMA Benchmarks Register.
-As far as the Issuer is aware, the Bank of England, as administrator of SONIA, is not required to be registered by virtue of Article 2 of the EU Benchmark Regulation.
-As of the date of this Base Prospectus, the Federal Reserve Bank of New York, does not appear on the ESMA Benchmarks Register.
-As far as the Issuer is aware, the Zoff Aministrator of SOFR, the Federal Reserve Bank of New York, does not appear on the ESMA Benchmarks Register.
-As far as the Issuer is aware, the Federal Reserve Bank of New York, as administrator of SOFR, is not required to be registered by virtue of Article 2 of the EU Benchmark Regulation. - 14.
+As far as the Issuer is aware, the Bank of England, as administrator of SONIA, is not required to be registered by virtue of Article 2 of the EU Benchmarks Regulation.
+As of the date of this Base Prospectus, the administrator of SOFR, the Federal Reserve Bank of New York, does not appear on the ESMA Benchmarks Register.
+As far as the Issuer is aware, the Federal Reserve Bank of New York, as administrator of SOFR, is not required to be registered by virtue of Article 2 of the EU Benchmarks Regulation. - 14.
 Interest and/or other amounts payable under the Floating Rate Notes may be calculated by reference to certain reference rates.
 Any such reference rate may constitute a benchmark for the purposes of the UK Benchmarks Regulation.
-If any such reference rate does constitute such a benchmark, the Final Terms will indicate whether or not the benchmark is provided by an administrator included in the register of administrators and benchmarks established and maintained by the UK Financial Conduct Authority in the United Kingdom pursuant to the UK Benchmark Regulation.
-The registration status of any administrator under the UK Benchmark Regulation is a matter of public record and, save where required by applicable law, the Issuer does not intend to update the Final Terms to reflect any change in the registration status of the administrator.
+If any such reference rate does constitute such a benchmark, the Final Terms will indicate whether or not the benchmark is provided by an administrator included in the register of administrators and benchmarks established and maintained by the UK Financial Conduct Authority in the United Kingdom pursuant to the UK Benchmarks Regulation.
+The registration status of any administrator under the UK Benchmarks Regulation is a matter of public record and, save where required by applicable law, the Issuer does not intend to update the Final Terms to reflect any change in the registration status of the administrator.